Source: Wikipedia

 [edit]The common moorhen was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it in the genus Fulica and coined the binomial name Fulica chloropus.[2][3]
 The common moorhen is now one of five extant species placed in the genus Gallinula that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.[4]
 The genus name is from Latin gallinula meaning "little hen" or "little chicken".
 The specific epithet chloropus combines the Ancient Greek khlōros χλωρός meaning "green" and pous (πούς) meaning "foot".[5]

-The name mor-hen has been recorded in English since the 13th century.[8]
-The word moor here is an old sense meaning marsh;[8] the species is not usually found in moorland.
-An older name, common waterhen, is more descriptive of the bird's habitat.
+The name mor-hen has been recorded in English since the 13th century.[11]
+The word moor here is in its old sense meaning marsh;[11] the species is not usually found in what is now called moorland.
+Another old name, waterhen, is more descriptive of the bird's habitat.[11]
 A "watercock" is not a male "waterhen" but the rail species Gallicrex cinerea, not closely related to the common moorhen.
 "Water rail" usually refers to Rallus aquaticus, again not closely related.

 - G. c. chloropus (Linnaeus, 1758) – Europe and north Africa to Japan and southeast Asia